-Coca-Cola Consolidated leases its headquarters office facility and an adjacent office facility in Charlotte, North Carolina from Beacon Investment Corporation ("Beacon"), of which J. Frank Harrison, III is the majority stockholder and Morgan H. Everett is a minority stockholder.
+Coca-Cola Consolidated leases its headquarters office facility and an adjacent office facility in Charlotte, North Carolina from Beacon Investment Corporation ("Beacon"), of which J. Frank Harrison, III, the Company's Chairman and CEO, is the majority stockholder and Morgan H. Everett, Vice Chair of the Board of Coca-Cola Consolidated, is a minority stockholder.
 On December 30, 2019, Coca-Cola Consolidated entered into a new lease agreement with Beacon for a 10-year term from January 1, 2020 through December 31, 2029, with an option for the Company to renew the lease agreement for two successive terms of five years each.
-Total payments under the new lease agreement with Beacon were \$3.9 million in fiscal 2022.
-The principal balance outstanding under the new operating lease as of December 31, 2022 was \$25.5 million.
+Total payments under the new lease agreement with Beacon were \$3.9 million in fiscal 2023.
+The principal balance outstanding under the new operating lease as of December 31, 2023 was \$22.5 million.
 The new lease agreement with Beacon was approved by the Audit Committee and a special committee of the Board of Directors formed at the time to consider purchase, lease and other alternatives available to the Company in connection with the scheduled expiration of the prior lease agreement with Beacon.

 Morgan H. Everett, Vice Chair of the Board of Coca-Cola Consolidated, is the daughter of J. Frank Harrison, III, the Company's Chairman and CEO.
-During fiscal 2022, Ms. Everett received total compensation of \$1,288,201.
-Ellison C. Glenn, Vice President and Market Unit General Manager of the Central Division at Coca-Cola Consolidated, is the son-in-law of Mr. Harrison.
-During fiscal 2022, Mr. Glenn received total compensation of \$337,048.
+During fiscal 2023, Ms. Everett received total compensation of \$1,758,375.
+Ellison C. Glenn, Senior Vice President, Product Supply Strategy & Operations at Coca-Cola Consolidated, is the son-in-law of Mr. Harrison.
+During fiscal 2023, Mr. Glenn received total compensation of \$471,260.
 The compensation for Ms. Everett and Mr. Glenn was established by the Company in accordance with its employment and compensation practices applicable to employees with equivalent qualifications and responsibilities and holding similar positions.
-The Compensation Committee, which is comprised entirely of independent directors, reviewed and approved the compensation paid to Ms. Everett and Mr. Glenn during fiscal 2022.
+The Compensation Committee, which is comprised entirely of independent directors, reviewed and approved the compensation paid to Ms. Everett and Mr. Glenn during fiscal 2023.
 Mr. Harrison does not have a financial interest in the Company's employment relationship with Ms. Everett or Mr. Glenn, nor does he share a home with either of them.

 A trust of which J. Frank Harrison, III is a co-trustee and the primary income beneficiary and Morgan H. Everett is a permissible, discretionary beneficiary has the right to acquire 292,386 shares of Class B Common Stock from Coca-Cola Consolidated in exchange for an equivalent number of shares of Common Stock.
-In the event of such an exchange, Mr. Harrison would have sole voting and investment power over the shares of Class B Common Stock acquired.
-The trust does not own any shares of Common Stock with which to make the exchange, and any purchase of Common Stock would require approval by the trustees of the trust.
+In the event of such an exchange, Mr. Harrison would have sole voting and investment power over the shares of Class B Common Stock with which to make the exchange, and any purchase of Common Stock would require approval by the trustees of the trust.